MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 - _folder_name_: <br>
     **TYPE**: _str | None_<br>
     **DEFAULT VALUE**: _None_ <br>
-    **DESCRIPTION**: if a string is provided, all other parameters except for _solver_ will be ignored and the _TheoryBDD_ will be loaded from the specified path
+    **DESCRIPTION**: if a string is provided, all other parameters except for _solver_ will be ignored and the _TheorySDD_ will be loaded from the specified path
 - _computation_logger_: <br>
     **TYPE**: _Dict | None_ <br>
     **DEFAULT VALUE**: _None_ <br>